Core Value: Courageous Innovation

 In 2016, Transform Dallas mobilized nearly 5,000 participants from all walks of life and descended on the Metroplex in a giant wave of, generosity, compassion, and love.

-By working alongside people of different racial, political, and denominational backgrounds, people who wouldn’t normally interact were given the opportunity to forge organic relationships and trust around we all share in common: the hope of the Gospel.
+By working alongside people of different racial, political, and denominational backgrounds, people who wouldn’t normally interact were given the opportunity to forge organic relationships and trust around what we all share in common: the hope of the Gospel.

 Transform Dallas, like the pulpit swap, is now an annual initiative here at Park Cities.